metapolator/metapolator/specimen,-and-glyph-interaction.md

 #### pen weight
 The point parameter (pen) width can be renamed to **weight**, while maintaining the port|starboard parameter.<br/>
-_this allows users to express at point, or any level above (e.g. segment, glyph, or master level), ‘weight × 1.1’, or ‘weight + 2 units’, and the stroke weight of all points concerned is increased._
+_this allows users to express at point, or any level above (e.g. stroke, glyph, or master level), ‘weight × 1.1’, or ‘weight + 2 units’, and the stroke weight of all points concerned is increased._

 ## an interim parameter overview
 _—work in progress_